alone0801/fusa_vpi/Readme.md

 ### 4. Fault Space Generation and Optimization
 Fusa_vpi offers full-process fault injection capabilities, allowing you to:

-- Generate a **fault list** for your circuit to identify all faultable nodes.
+- Generate a **fault.set** for your circuit to identify all faultable nodes, this function can only run with VCS.
 - Optimize the fault space to accelerate the fault injection campaign.

 ### 5. Fault Isolation
 Fusa_vpi uses the **Verilog Procedural Interface (VPI)** to perform **non-intrusive fault injection**, minimizing backward-propagation of faults.
 It also includes an automatic method to isolate fault propagation.
+Fault Isolation can only run when CON = 0.

 ---